kuka-kr16-l6/Motion-control-solutions-for-an-industrial-manipulator/README.md

 ## 1. Introduction

-This repository contains the development work for both **low-level** and **high-level control** of the **KUKA KR16 industrial robot arm**.
-The project aims to bridge embedded systems with robotic motion control, offering hands-on experience in real-time control, communication protocols, and motion planning.
+This repository documents the development of both low-level and high-level control systems for the KUKA KR16 L6 industrial robotic arm.
+The objective is to integrate embedded hardware with advanced robotic motion planning, offering a comprehensive platform for real-time motor control, communication protocols, kinematic modeling, and trajectory planning.

+The project is designed to provide hands-on experience in:

+- Low-level interfacing with industrial servo drives using microcontrollers and real-time operating systems (FreeRTOS)

+- High-level motion control algorithms including forward/inverse kinematics and Jacobian computation

+- Industrial communication via Modbus RTU over RS-485

+- Practical implementation of control theory in a real robotic system

+Whether you're working on robotics research, industrial automation, or control systems education, this repository serves as a modular, scalable, and open starting point for working with 6-DOF industrial arms.
 ---

 ## 2. Hardware